 Pro – It’s Fun

 It’s no secret that summer camp can be hugely fun and enjoyable for children of all ages.
-With many different themed camps as well to choose from including sports camps, music camp, nature based camps where kids can learn about animals and various plants, science camps and more there is guaranteed to be something for every child when it comes to the type of camp they want to attend, often aligned to their interests.
+With many different themed camps as well to choose from including sports camps, music camp, nature based camps where kids can learn about animals and various plants or go exploring with walkie talkies, science camps and more there is guaranteed to be something for every child when it comes to the type of camp they want to attend, often aligned to their interests.
 For the rest of those summer camps that aren’t themed or geared toward a particular interest, children will do things such as play sports and active games go swimming, partake in crafts and more.

 Con – The Price